Emmyfrosh001/EmmyFrosh-Ai/README.md

 # Emmyfrosh-Ai
-🚀 By Emmyfrosh
+*🚀 By Emmyfrosh*
-A powerful and lightweight WhatsApp bot for automating messages, handling commands, and building smart chat solutions
+A powerful and lightweight WhatsApp bot for automating messages, handling commands, and building smart chat solutions.

+---

 # ✨ Features
 💬 Automated message replies